 The cost of the wood for your timber frame home can vary considerably.
 You may have several choices for the wood species to be used to build your post and beam and the cost will always be a factor.

 Strength and Suitability

 Not just any wood is right for building a timber frame home.
 Some woods, like oak, are hard and strong.
 Unfortunately, this wood tends to twist, crack, and check.
 It is most often used to make the pegs that hold your home together.
-Other species like Douglas fir is stable and strong while white pine, cypress and cedar do not have the load capacity as Douglas fir or oak.
+Other species like Douglas fir are stable and strong while white pine, cypress, and cedar do not have the load capacity as Douglas fir or oak.

 Another important consideration is whether the timbers will be exposed to the exterior.
 If so, your choices of species drops to just a few like Douglas fir, cypress, and white oak.

 Wood Species Types